 “Water is life.
 Water is the giver and sustainer of life.
 Water is a sacred and spiritual element to the Tribes of the Partnership….
 The Partnership will embrace and own the stewardship of the Colorado River and lead from a spiritual mandate to ensure that this sacred water will always be protected, available and sufficient.” – Ten Tribes Partnership Vision Statement

-Wildlife of the River Basin
+Plants and Animals of the Basin